1.3. Basic Obfuscation¶

 $ cp dist/key2/pyarmor.rkey dist/pyarmor_runtime_000000/

-The outer runtime key file also could be saved to other paths, but the file name
+The outer runtime key file also could be saved to other paths, refer to outer key.

 Some of runtime error messages could be customized.
 When something is wrong with the obfuscated scripts, it prints your own messages.